Sad Woman, Happy Coffee

 This is why people snap.

 When our old coffeepot finally gave up the ghost, I was secretly thrilled.
 I don’t have a ton of counter space, and I hate clutter.
 Hate.
 It.
-Having a clunky drip pot and a full-size Keurig crammed together in a tiny corner had been driving me nuts.
+It's my personal kryptonite.

-We pulled my old Keurig back out of storage, only to find it, too, had inexplicably joined its deceased brethren.
+We pulled out the backup Keurig, only to find it, too, had inexplicably joined its deceased brethren.

-So I picked out a sleek little number that seemed solid enough (and vaguely familiar), and as a treat, grabbed a coffee I'd been eyeing on Insta: Happy Coffee.
+So I grabbed a sleek little number that seemed solid enough (and vaguely familiar), and as a treat, picked up some Happy Coffee.

 Anyway.

-I got home, set up the new machine, placed that cute little Happy canister in front of The Balkan Storm's enormous tub o' budget (which I had been sustaining on and was…not doing well), and programmed the next morning's brew.
+That evening, I went home, set up the new machine, placed that cute little Happy canister in front of The Balkan Storm's enormous metal can o' budget (which I had been sustaining on and was…not doing well), and programmed the next morning's brew.

-Thirty minutes later, he came upstairs to bed and casually mentioned, “You know there’s a fresh pot of coffee downstairs?”
+An hour later, at 9 pm, he came upstairs to bed and casually mentioned, “You know there’s a fresh full pot of coffee downstairs?”

 Guuhhhh.